-Health care is the dominant industry in this market.
+Health care is the dominant industry in this area.
 Commute by car is the most popular way to get to work amongst Park Ten Place residents.
 Commuting between 20 and 25 minutes a day is the norm for those who opt to reside in this part of town.